haskellfoundation/HaskellSchool/en/lessons/basics/pattern-matching.md

 ### Record Pattern Matching Conveniences

-Two language extensions can add convenience to working with records and patterns
+Two language extensions can add convenience to working with records and patterns.

-1. `RecordWildCards` can automaticlly define local names that exactly match the record field names
+1. `RecordWildCards` can automaticlly define local names that exactly match the record field names.
-2. `NamedFieldPuns` allows you to just input the record field name, and have it defined as a local name
+2. `NamedFieldPuns` allows you to just input the record field name, and have it defined as a local name.

-Feel free the explore these further once you feel confident writing record patterns by hand
+Feel free the explore these further once you feel confident writing record patterns by hand.